kintone-labs/kintone-ui-component/docs/document_en/docs/guides/comparison-v0-v1.md

 ---
 id: comparison-v0-v1
-Title: A commentary on the difference between v0 and v1 writing
+Title: A commentary on the difference between v0 and v1
-sidebar_Label: A commentary on the difference between v0 and v1 writing
+sidebar_Label: A commentary on the difference between v0 and v1
 ---

 ## Overview
-**kintone UI Component**  In addition to the scrutiny and accessibility of the components provided by v1, the internal design has been reviewed to make it easier for developers to use.
+**kintone UI Component**  In addition to the scrutiny and accessibility of the components provided by v1, the interface design has been reviewed to make it easier for developers to use.

-This section explains the differences between the code written in v0 and v1 and the points that are easier to use in v1 in customizing the kintone app.
+This section explains the differences between the code written in v0 and v1, as well as the key advantages when using v1 for customizing the kintone app.

 ## Completed image
-For example, you can use the kintone UI Component to create a search button on the "Record list" screen.
+For example, you can use the kintone UI Component to create a search button on the "Record List" screen.
-Here is the image of the finished screen.
+Here is the image for example:

 ![Search box](assets/v1_search_box.png)